Integrated Health Scholars Program

 Diana Lady - Elizabeth Layton Center (Ottawa)

-Alaina Morgan - Ozark Center (Joplin)
+Alaina Morgan - Ozark Center - New Directions (Joplin)

 Sophia Nangia - Johnson County Adult Therapeutic Community (Olathe)